Emergency Aid Fund

 A Helping Hand for South Australian Rural Communities

 SACWA is currently distributing funds for rural families in South Australia who are severely affected by the current seasonal conditions, and find themselves unable to meet their day-to-day living expenses.

 In 1929 to 1931 South Australia was a state in distress with below average rainfall.
 The renowned woman aviator Amy Johnson completed her solo trip from England to Australia.
 There was a huge reception in her honour and 135 pounds was given to the Metropolitan Branch of the SACWA to be used for needy country families.
 This became the basis for the SACWA’s Mallee Relief Scheme.
 Mrs Dolling was careful to explain, at the time, “The SACWA is not a charitable organisation.
 We ourselves do not raise the money, we only do the work with funds that are handed over to us”.

-And so this work continues through to today with the SACWA helping over 300 drought affected farmers with grants of up to $3,000 each to be used for living expenses, utilities, food and clothes.
-The grants have been made possible thanks to more than $1.5 million in donations to the Emergency Aid Fund.
+And so this work continues through to today, with SACWA helping over 600 farmers with grants of up to $3,000 each to be used for living expenses, utilities, food and clothes.
+The grants have been made possible thanks to more than $2.2 million in donations to the fund:-

 Mrs Dolling, Mrs Rymill and Miss Ritchie made a tour of the distressed areas on the Eyre Peninsula in the 1930s distributing relief goods.
 Today, the SACWa is working with Rural Business Support (RBS) to direct emergency relief – through necessitous circumstances funding – to farm families being adversely affected by climatic conditions in this state.